cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-14.md

 EOF
 ```

-7. Use `kubectl apply` to apply the configuration from the deployment.yaml manifest
+7. Use `kubectl apply` to apply the configuration from the deployment.yaml manifest.

 ```ctr:kubernetes
 kubectl apply -f ~/manifests/deployment.yaml